 Speaking of spiders, imagine a cobweb with many fibers.
 The more fibers a cobweb has, the better its stability is.
 It’s the same case with your website pages – when they are connected to each other, your chances of bringing your entire site to the higher echelons of Google rankings become better.
 This is the basic premise behind internal link building, which is basically connecting your web content to the other pages within your website.

+Distinct from external link building services, which is time consuming and ideal to outsource, internal link building is something you can easily do on your own!
 Let me share with you four ways to build your internal link structure, to ensure a solid connection between your pages:

 1. Use anchor text wisely